typedb/typedb/docs/pages/documentation/11-examples/working-with-tweets.md

 ### Insert A Tweet

-To insert a tweet, we must create a `tweet` entity and a `text` resource to hold the tweet's textual data, before associating said resource with the entity.
+To insert a tweet, we must create a `tweet` entity and a `text` attribute to hold the tweet's textual data, before associating said attribute with the entity.

 Let's do that with a new method.
 It will accept a single `String` and inserts it into the knowledge base, before returning the `Entity` of said tweet.

-Pay attention to how we need to retrieve the `EntityTypes` and `AttributeTypes` of entity and resource we are interested in — we need them in order to perform the actual insertion.
+Pay attention to how we need to retrieve the `EntityTypes` and `AttributeTypes` of entity and attribute we are interested in — we need them in order to perform the actual insertion.

 ```java-test-ignore
 public static Entity insertTweet(GraknTx tx, String tweet) {